spvinod1986/DataStructures/README.md

     - Can be used in service bus, printers, incoming requests in web servers.
     - All operations in queue runs in O(1).
     - Operations: Enqueue, Dequeue, Peek.
+    - Time complexity of Enqueue operation in Priority Queue implemented using Queue will be O(n).
+    - Time complexity of Dequeue operation in Priority Queue implemented using Queue will be O(1).
+    - Time complexity of Enqueue/Dequeue operation in Priority Queue implemented using Heap will be O(log n).
 * HashTables:
     - Also called Dictionaries.
 Provides super fast lookups.
     - Can be used for Spell Checkers, Language Dictionaries, Compilers, Code Editors etc.